ivanitlearning/AWS-Associate-Courses/README.md

   - All up front
   - Partial upfront
   - No upfront
 - Best discounts are for 3 years all up front.
 - Reserved in region, or AZ with capacity reservation.
 - Reserved instances takes priority for AZ capacity.
 - Can perform scheduled reservation when you can commit to specific time windows.
 - Great if you have a known stead state usage, email usage, domain server or when you need to reserve capacity in a given region or AZ.
 - Cheapest option with no tolerance for disruption.
+- Reserve Instances can be listed for sale in the [Reserved Instance Marketplace](https://aws.amazon.com/ec2/purchasing-options/reserved-instances/marketplace/).

 ### 1.6.12.
 Instance Status Checks and Autorecovery